brunogdz/grocery-java/README.md

 export default store;
 ```

-now it uses in a different way, we don't need to create the store on the redux toolkit, now we can only setup the reducer and I needed to create the orderSlice to create the reducers functions and is done.
+Now it is used in a different way, we don't need to create the store in the redux toolkit, now we can only configure the reducer and I needed to create the orderSlice to create the functions of the reducer and that's it.

 ```
 const orderSlice = createSlice({